 New Brunswick Stripers and Atlantic Salmon #213

-For the last 9 years, this outfitter has proven to be very successful for our clients — and also are fun people to work with.
-They have quite a variety, ranging from excellent black bear hunting in spring and fall, to Atlantic salmon fishing spring through fall, to superb striped bass fishing!
+We brought his excellent operation on board in 2008, and they have proven every year since then to be very successful – and they also are fun people to work with.
+They have quite a variety, ranging from excellent black bear hunting in spring and fall, to Atlantic salmon fishing spring through fall, to superb striped bass fishing, to good bird hunting too!

 Their striped bass fishing is WORLD CLASS!
 Very new- very untapped!
 Days of 50 to 100 fish are not unheard of!
 Spin fish, troll, and we suspect even fly fishing may prove GREAT fun.
 Stripers run 5 to 40 pounds, with most in the 8 to 20 pound class!
 This is the only breeding area for stripers in that province, so about 300,000 of them flock here in LATE MAY AND JUNE.